Herbert

 pressure-tight chambers separated by, and sharing a common

-exhaust gas chamber 16 extends along the full bottom width of the
+or exhaust gas chamber 16 extends along the full bottom width of

-vaporizer and has an exhaust gas inlet 18 and outlet 20 spaced at
+the vaporizer and has an exhaust gas inlet 18 and outlet 20

-respective opposed ends thereof.
-Engine exhaust is routed through
+spaced at respective opposed ends thereof.
+Engine exhaust is

-the carburetor (not shown) to heat the incoming combustion air (as
+routed through the carburetor (not shown) to heat the incoming

-described in Hansen '464), thereafter to vaporizer inlet 18,
+combustion air (as described in Hansen '464), thereafter to

-even after heating the incoming combustion air, to aid in the
+exhaust, even after heating the incoming combustion air, to aid

 particularly true in connection with engines operated from low